FritzLehwalder/TDGAME/README.md

 ![GameLogo](https://github.com/HenryChristiansen/TDGAME/blob/main/data/BANNER.png)
 # Instructions to Download and Run
-## Download the appropriate file for your computer.
-Decompress, go into the folder, run the application and enjoy the game.
+## Click one of the following links based on your computer system.
+Click the download button that appears on the right hand side of the screen.
+Decompress the zip file, go into the folder, run the application and enjoy the game.
 ### 64-bit Windows: [Windows64.zip](https://github.com/HenryChristiansen/TDGAME/blob/main/Executables/Windows64.zip)
 ### 32-bit Windows: [Windows32.zip](https://github.com/HenryChristiansen/TDGAME/blob/main/Executables/Windows32.zip)